abbott567/excel-helpers/README.md

 #### Principles

-- Each argument produces its own `_ERR_variableName`
+- Each validation block produces an error message
-- Additional internal validation may also produce error variables
+- A single validation block is defined as `_ERR_msg`
-- Multiple error variables are combined into a single `_ERR_msg`
+- Multiple error blocks are defined as `_ERR_variableName`, then combined into a single `_ERR_msg` variable
 - The combination should always follow this sequence:
     ```js
     _ERR_msg, LET(